 - 2. Jobs would increase steadily to about 12,000 in 2035.
 These are direct and supply chain jobs.
-In addition, there would be induced jobs caused by the economic stimulus of the investment and added jobs. - 3.
+In addition, there would be induced jobs caused by the economic stimulus of the investment and added direct and supply chain jobs. - 3.
 The increased jobs will result in increased tax revenues (income, sales, and use taxes).
 The stimulus of these revenues will more than offset the ratepayer impact when averaged over the whole period. - 4.
 The above impacts do not include the investment by private parties in distributed solar.
 They also do not take into account any costs associated with carbon dioxide emissions.
 When the social cost of carbon and private investment in distributed solar are included, there is a net cumulative gain (savings) of about \$1.5 billion (discounted total, discount rate of 3%).
 This amounts to a savings of about \$1.30 per household per month.
 Moderate estimates of EPA social carbon costs were used (@3% discount rate). - 5.
 From a ratepayer perspective, the cumulative discounted savings are over \$8 billion, when the carbon costs are taken into account.
 The ratepayer does not see the costs of distributed solar investment, but does see the cost represented by the Megawatt Block rebates. - 6.
 Damage from severe climate events is already occurring.
 For instance, Congress appropriated about \$52 billion to assist in relief following Hurricanes Irma, Harvey, and Maria and the western wildfires in 2017.
 Another \$81 billion has been proposed.
 Maryland's share of these two totals about \$2.5 billion.
 In addition, Maryland is suffering its own damage, for instance from rising sea levels.
 This damage can be compared to the social cost of carbon of \$1.1 billion per year under business-as usual that we have used.
-This indicates that at levels of damage that are already occurring, a much higher social cost of carbon, and thus a much higher estimate of savings from reduced damage, would be justified. - 7.
-There is a provision in the cost estimates of \$45 million in annual payments for legacy solar installations for 5 years to compensate for solar RECs that owners would not be able to sell within Maryland.
-They could still sell them to other states. - 8.
+This indicates that, at levels of damage that are already occurring, a much higher social cost of carbon, and thus a much higher estimate of savings from reduced damage, would be justified. - 7.
+There is a provision in the cost estimates totaling almost \$250 million over six years to compensate owners of solar installations completed before the end of 2018 in lieu of the solar RECs that they would no longer be able to sell within Maryland.
+They could still sell them in other states. - 8.
 The MW block program starts in 2019 to give a short-term boost to the solar industry that is needed to offset the collapse of SREC prices. - 9.
 The costs of limiting bills of low-income households are not included.
 These are transfers among Marylanders and have no direct net impact.
 Moreover, the indirect positive impacts (non-energy benefits) are immense.
 They are protected from the rate and bill impacts under the 100% Act.
 They would actually see an increase in energy bill assistance of about \$40 per month.
 We assume these funds will come from sources other than ratepayers, since the benefits accrue to society at large, and also to specific groups such as health insurance companies, landlords, etc.14